-But don’t you worry, there are plenty of red wines to please the palate as well.
+But don’t you worry, as there are plenty of red wines to please the palate as well.

 You May Also Like 11 Reasons to Fall in Love with Porto

-Vinho Verde, or “green wine,” is wine from the Minho region in Portugal.
-It is not a varietal but is a “young wine”, with the wine being released a few months after the grapes are harvested.
-They may be red, white, or rosé and they are usually consumed soon after bottling.
+Vinho Verde, or “green wine,” is a wine from the Minho region in Portugal.
+It is not a varietal but is a “young wine,” with the wine being released a few months after the grapes are harvested.
+They may be red, white, or rosé, and they are usually consumed soon after bottling.

 You May Also Like Braga: The Best Day Trip from Porto